 I also know that different things work for different people.
 But who knows — maybe you’ll want to try part of it, or maybe it will inspire you to come up with one of your own.

 At any rate, I hope you’re feeling awesome about yourself today, and I hope the future brings you even more to be grateful for.
-If you like reading about positivity, or you like making fun of it :D, you should be following my blog — there’s a place on the lefthand side of the page you can click.
+If you like reading about positivity, or you like making fun of it :D, you should be following my blog — you can subscribe below.
 Thanks for reading!